ucla-biostat-203b/2024winter/hw/hw5/grade_hw5.md

 ### Compleeness and performance: ??/100

 Completeness (50): 3 machine learning algorithms (each with CV tuning) + model stacking.
+Clearly present the results with a few sentences of interpretation.

 Performance (50): Score will be mainly determined by the distribution of the reported best AUCs in the class.